 - Your experience whilst volunteering may not be directly related to your future job.
 If you have demonstrated transferrable skills in your volunteer work make sure to explain this, with supporting evidence.

 Mention any positions of responsibility that you have held in societies or clubs in College or in any outside organisations.
 Outline any tasks you undertook which provide evidence of skills development.

-CV Samples: Chronological, Academic, Resume and Skills-based CVs
+CV Samples: Chronological, Academic, Technical, Resume and Skills-based CVs

 You should use a format that best reflects your experience and skills and suits the job you are applying for.
 The 4 main types of CVs are:

 In some instances a job advert may specify that applicants use the European or Europass CV format.
 This standard format CV has been developed as part of the Europass European initiative, to help people make their skills and qualifications clearly and easily understood in Europe, thus facilitating the mobility of both learners and workers.
 View the Europass CV example.

 Recruitment practices are different in each country, and if you are applying overseas you should familiarise yourself with the standard application procedures and CV format and content in that country to increase your chance of success.

 - Generic CVs – sending the same, untailored CV to every role to which you apply won’t impress your potential employer.
 It is important to highlight relevant work experience, education and skills for each role.
 Familiarise yourself with the job description and incorporate some of the employer’s language from the job description when referring to skills in your CV to show relevance.

 - Sending your CV – make sure that you check your CV and give an appropriate name to your file when sending your CV as an attachment.

 - Spelling and presentation – Think of your CV as being your first assignment sent to a potential employer - you want to do it well.
 Look at your format, structure and spelling.
 It is worth asking a friend, family or Careers Consultant to have a look at it to ensure you are creating a strong impression.